LIGHTYEAR: Using Modularity to Scale BGP Control Plane Verification: Formal Model of BGP

 \section{Formal Model of BGP}

 In this section we define a model of BGP in terms of traces and axioms on traces.
-This model is used in the next section to make \tool's approach precise and to prove its correctness.
+This model is used in the next two sections to make \tool's approach precise and to prove its correctness.